danielgreenberger/RaceCar/RosIntegration/README.md

 are loosely related to each other.

 Such modular approach can also be easier to design and for debugging.
-It also gives us the option to integrate third-party libraries for our components, such as the RealSense ROS driver (TODO insert a link).
+It also gives us the option to integrate third-party libraries for our components, such as the [RealSense ROS driver](https://github.com/IntelRealSense/realsense-ros).

 ###### infrastructure

-ROS provides a built-in infrastructure which answers the needs of many robot system, such as it's Publish-Subscriber model of messages and topic (TODO insert link).
+ROS provides a built-in infrastructure which answers the needs of many robot system, such as it's Publish-Subscriber model of [messages and topics](#Messages-and-Topics).

 ###### Complementary tools